inspec/inspec-aws/docs-chef-io/content/inspec/resources/aws_api_gateway_v2_authorizer.md

 : The identity source for which authorization is requested.

 `identity_validation_expression`
-: The validation expression does not apply to the REQUEST authorizer.
+: The validation expression does not apply to the `REQUEST` authorizer.

 `jwt_configuration`
 : Represents the configuration of a JWT authorizer.
-Required for the JWT authorizer type.
+Required for the `JWT` authorizer type.
 Supported only for HTTP APIs.

 `jwt_configuration.audience`
-: A list of the intended recipients of the JWT.
-A valid JWT must provide an aud that matches at least one entry in this list.
+: A list of the intended recipients of the `JWT`.
+A valid JWT must provide an `aud` that matches at least one entry in this list.
+Supported only for HTTP APIs.

 `jwt_configuration.issuer`
 : The base domain of the identity provider that issues JSON Web Tokens.